getify/You-Dont-Know-JS/scope & closures/ch1.md

 > ***Scope***: "Yep, sure have.
 Here ya go."

-*Nested Scope*'s rules simply are that you start at the inner-most *Scope* you are currently executing, look for a variable there, then if you don't find it, keep going up one level, and looking there, and on up.
-Once you get to the global *Scope*, nowhere else to go, either you find it, or stop.
+The simple rules for traversing nested *Scope*: *Engine* starts at the currently executing *Scope*, looks for the variable there, then if not found, keeps going up one level, and so on.
+If the outermost global scope is reached, the search stops, whether it finds the variable or not.

 ### Building on Metaphors

-To visualize the process of *Nested Scope* resolution, I want you to think of this tall building.
+To visualize the process of nested *Scope* resolution, I want you to think of this tall building.

 <img src="fig1.png">

-The building represents our program's *Nested Scope* rule set.
+The building represents our program's nested *Scope* rule set.
 The first floor of the building represents your currently executing *Scope*, wherever you are.
 The top level of the building is the global *Scope*.

 You resolve LHS and RHS references by looking on your current floor, and if you don't find it, taking the elevator to the next floor, looking there, then the next, and so on.
-Once you get to the top floor, you either find what you're looking for, or you don't.
+Once you get to the top floor (the global *Scope*), you either find what you're looking for, or you don't.
 But you have to stop regardless.

 ## Errors

 Why does it matter whether we call it LHS or RHS?

-Because these two types of look-ups behave differently in the circumstance where the variable has not yet been declared.
+Because these two types of look-ups behave differently in the circumstance where the variable has not yet been declared (is not found in any *Scope*).

 Consider: